 If you’re looking for a closed-toe sandal, the KEEN Newport H2 is an excellent choice.
 These waterproof sandals offer rubber soles with a multi-directional 3 mm lug pattern for great traction.
 These are a great choice if you spend a lot of time in the water.
 The material dries quickly as well.
 As far as the fit goes, these sandals and fit more like a shoe.
 This is great for people who don’t really like the feel of sandals but want the benefits.
 The toe cap can protect you from stubbed or broken toes.

-This company launched after a successful Kickstarter campaign in 2011.
+Bedrock sandals launched after a successful Kickstarter campaign in 2011.
 These days, they make some of the best hiking sandals on the market.
 Their Adventure line features sticky and durable Vibram soles as well as multiple adjustment zones for a custom-like fit.
-These sandals have been used by through-hikers on the Pacific Crest Trail and Appalachian Trail.
+Bedrock sandals have been used by through-hikers on the Pacific Crest Trail and Appalachian Trail.

-- Lighten your load- Hiking sandals don’t provide the same support as heavy-duty hiking boots.
+- Lighten your load- Sandals don’t provide the same support as heavy-duty hiking boots.
 This means you can’t carry as heavy of loads when you hike in sandals.
-To avoid unnecessary pressure and stress on the joints in your feet, try to lighten your pack before switching to sandals.
+To avoid unnecessary pressure and stress on the joints in your knees, ankles, and feet, try to lighten your pack before switching to sandals.
 Getting your base weight under 20 pounds is ideal.

-- Break your sandals in and start small- Sandals can take a decent amount of time to break-in.
+- Break-in your sandals before a long hike- Hiking sandals need to be broken in, just like any other type of hiking footwear.
+Sandals can take a surprisingly long amount of time to break in.
 They aren’t that comfortable right out of the box like trail runners.
 Particularly if they have thick soles.
 Start out with short hikes so you can get used to the feel of your sandals and get them properly broken in.

-As you have seen, hiking in sandals offers a number of advantages over boots or trail runners.
+Hiking sandals offer a number of advantages over boots or trail runners.
 Sandals are breathable, reduce blisters, and make water crossings easy and fun.
 The main drawback of hiking in sandals is the lack of protection for your feet.
 It’s easy to stub a toe or cut up a foot on a sharp branch.